-- Up to 80 inputs and 48 outputs. - Up to 5 M/Es, accessible across four suites, increased to 10 virtual M/Es by using DoubleTake. - Every M/E has six keyers with standard keying modes including Chroma Key, two frame stores per keyer-every keyer except for Controller M/E can use the pool of optional floating 3D iDPMs. - 2D-DPMs (resizers) on every keyer, with 6 Video/Key pairs per M/E. - Up to 8 iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion.
+- Up to 80 inputs and 48 outputs. - Up to 5 M/Es, accessible across two suites, increased to 10 virtual M/Es by using DoubleTake. - Every M/E has six keyers with standard keying modes including Chroma Key, two frame stores per keyer-every keyer except for Controller M/E can use the pool of floating 3D iDPMs. - · 2D-DPMs (resizers) on every keyer. - The Controller M/E has a complement of 6 full keyers with Chroma Key and 2D-DPMs. - Up to 8 iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion. - K-Frame Compact S-series Frame (Differences) - Up to 6 M/Es, accessible across two suites, increased to 12 virtual - M/Es by using DoubleTake. - Every M/E has four keyers with standard keying modes including Chroma Key and every keyer can use the pool of floating 3D iDPMs (Key Stores are not available). - 2D-DPMs (resizers) on every keyer. - Two built-in multiviewers with five pre-configured layouts (maximum 14 panes per layout) and On-Air/Preview tally.